GeoNode/documentation/admin/mgmt_commands/index.rst

 The import Datasets management command is invoked by specifying options as described above and specifying the path to a directory that contains multiple files.
 For purposes of this exercise, let's use the default set of testing Datasets that ship with geonode.
-You can replace this path with the directory to your own shapefiles.
+You can replace this path with a directory to your own shapefiles.

 .. code-block:: shell
     First let's run the GeoNode server: